High School Education

 Preparing You For Success

-You participate in classroom field experiences your freshman year, then you gain additional field experiences your sophomore and junior years.
+You participate in classroom field experiences your first year, then you gain additional field experiences your sophomore and junior years.
 These prepare you for the senior year student teaching experience.
 Bradley faculty and your supervising teachers are valuable mentors throughout the process.
 You also work closely with your academic concentration's department.

 By the time you graduate, your experiences include: